ilic5000/pabkvizgenerator/README.md

 You can find the next game intro, which is surely the previous game's end.

 ##### Before 106th season
 Before the 106th season (before `4.5.2018`) the game intro was played on the big screen behind the TV show hosts.
-So this straightforward way of matching templates cannot work just as well as after the 106th season episodes.
+So this straightforward way of matching templates cannot work just as well as before the 106th season episodes.

+However we can re-use the same logic [that is being used for Potera](#finding-the-green-box-with-the-correct-answer) (instead of template matching, use pink mask + contour area matching).

 <img src="./docs/img/slagalica-stara-ko-zna-zna-intro-example.png" width="70%"/>

-TODO: Instead of template matching, use pink mask + contour matching with an area - NOT IMPLEMENTED YET

 #### Finding the frame with the question
 Now that we have the game start frame, we need to find the very first frame after that where the question rectangle is visible.
 Traditionally, the game has a rectangle-shaped area where questions and answers are shown.